Hammersmith Bridge - full closure

 - The TfL Go app has interactive maps, live arrival times and other travel information

 - The TfL TravelBot on Facebook Messenger

-- Plan a journey, which can help you plan your route by public transport, cycling or walking
+- Plan a journey can help you plan your route by public transport, cycling or walking

 - The latest status updates for roads in the area around Hammersmith Bridge

 - Nearby, which uses your current location or a postcode or address of your choice and places you on a map, showing you Tube, bus, river, London Overground, DLR, TfL Rail and Santander Cycles locations around you

 Use alternative bus connections to cross the river.
 You can: